lipis/hurry-app/README.md

 hurry-app
 =========

-A countdown or countup app based on a datetime it shows the total duration in seconds, minutes, hours, days, weeks, months and years.
-It's good for birthdays, anniversaries, launch dates, milestones, etc..
+A web app which based on a url given date-time visualizes the remaining time till that moment in seconds, minutes, hours, days, weeks, months and years.

+It's good for birthdays, anniversaries, product launch dates, milestones, you name it..

 [http://hurry-app.appspot.com](http://hurry-app.appspot.com)